Be Well. Be Merry. Dream Big!

 This is yet another reason why that whole “team VA’ term is so ridiculously idiotic.
 Unless you are an actual employee, you are not part of anyone else’s “team.”
 So stupid.

 And if you do sign a contract like that, don’t complain when you don’t get paid.
-You’re the dummy who signed it.
-It’s not anyone else’s fault but yours.
+You’re the one who signed it.

 From a business standpoint, this is yet another example of why YOU have to be smart in your OWN business.